Augurk/vsts-extension/src/overview.md

 Alternatively you can install the tool somewhere on your build agent and point the build task there through advanced configuration.

-## 3. Add the build task to your build definition
+## 3. Add the Publish build task to your build definition
 Edit an existing build definition or create a new one and add the *Publish features to Augurk* task to it.
 It can be found under the Utility group:

 ![](img/PublishFeaturesToAugurk-AddTask.png)